aaron777collins/ConnectedDrivingPipelineV4/docs/Getting Started/development.md

             "ConnectedDrivingAttacker.SEED": 42,
             "ConnectedDrivingCleaner.isXYCoords": True,
             "ConnectedDrivingAttacker.attack_ratio": 0.3,
-            "ConnectedDrivingCleaner.cleanFuncName": "clean_data_with_timestamps", # makes cached data have info on if/if not we use timestamps for uniqueness
+            "ConnectedDrivingCleaner.cleanParams": f"clean_data_with_timestamps-within_rangeXY-WithXYCoords-1000mdist-x{x_pos_str}y{y_pos_str}dd02mm04yyyy2021", # makes cached data have info on if/if not we use timestamps for uniqueness

         }
         )